TobiG77/nerves_on_jetson_nano/README.md

 The nerves_system_jetson_nano requires additional sources
 - linux-tegra-4.9 # from https://github.com/OE4T/linux-tegra-4.9

 The nerves_system_jetson_nano expects to use the tegra patched kernel source.
-I am not sure what the expected method of integration is, but this works:
+I am not sure what the expected method of integration is, but this successfully compiles.

+I have used the branch based off the archive name that seemed to be expecte in the build step.

 ```bash
 tar -czv --exclude="*.git" -f ~/.nerves/dl/linux/linux-oe4t-patches-l4t-r32.5.tar.gz linux-tegra-4.9